tcoats/docker-arohanui/README.md

 INIT ERROR: script /startup/test.sh exited with code 35
 ```

-## Syslog-ng
+## logging

 Processes / services started in this docker are expected to output logs to stdout.
-Syslog-ng then pipes these back to initsh (PID 1) which then pipes this back to the host running the docker.
+Initsh (PID 1) then pipes this back to the host running the docker.

+Syslog-ng is used for pipe dmesg to the initsh (PID 1).

 ## Consul